dicotha/zendFramework2Studying/README.md

 Installation
 ------------
-clone this repository, in root folde call the php Server
+clone this repository, in root folder call the php Server

 php -S localhost:8080